wvirany/mini_projects/overparameterized_methods/README.md

 ## random forests as interpolating classifiers

-The purpose of this notebook was to investigate the nature of random forests as interpolating classifiers in three different regimes:
+The purpose of this notebook was to investigate the nature of random forests as interpolating classifiers in three different settings:

 * An example with pure noise
 * An example with signal and some noise